M-Lin-DM/M-Lin-DM.github.io/_posts/2021-04-10-VAE-zeroshot-part-2.md

 toc_label: "Contents"
 ---

-***Notice:*** Please see [part 1](/VAE_zeroshot_1/) for an introduction to this project, or if you'd like to see how I created the dataset used here.
+- ***Notice:*** Please see [part 1](/VAE_zeroshot_1/) for an introduction to this project, or if you'd like to see how I created the dataset used here.
 In this part, I'll set up the ''parameter space transects'' experiment, go over the VAE architecture I used, and show my results.

--Respository for this project: [Github](https://github.com/M-Lin-DM/VAE-zeroshot-learning) -Jupyter notebook I used for this project: `Train_VAE_sampleweights_constant_variance.ipynb` {: .notice--alert}
+- Respository for this project: [Github](https://github.com/M-Lin-DM/VAE-zeroshot-learning)
+- Jupyter notebook I used for this project: `Train_VAE_sampleweights_constant_variance.ipynb` {: .notice--alert}

 **In Brief:** In the context of deep generative modeling, **zero-shot learning** can be though of as a model's ability to synthesize images that it received no training data on.
 This can, in theory, be achieved by combining latent variables in new ways.
 I generated a synthetic image dataset by drawing from a known latent space.
 I removed a region of points from this dataset and trained a VAE on the remaining images.
 I then asked the VAE to sample images along a line extending across the removed region. **Result:** The model reconstructs images from the removed region fairly well in only a few cases.
 This highlights the difficulty of interpolating to new regions of the latent space.